 - Interesting upcoming events (lectures, conferences, outings, etc)

-- Great content is available from any of a number of McGill sources: Newsroom, The McGill Reporter, The McGill News, Headway Magazine/En tête, faculty newsletters, etc.
+- Great content is available from any of a number of McGill sources: Newsroom, The McGill Reporter, McGill News, McGill dans la ville, faculty newsletters, etc.

 - Awards or kudos to people or groups in your faculty/department to celebrate your community